maathlete/maathlete/README.md

-- 👋 Hi, I’m @maathlete, otherwise known as Alex.
+- 👋 Hi, I’m @maathlete, otherwise known as Alex
-- 👀 I’m interested in: deep learning, reinforcement learning, differential geometry,
+- 👀 I’m interested in: deep learning, reinforcement learning, and computational mathematics
-- 🌱 I’m currently learning: reinforcement learning!
+- 🌱 I’m currently learning: reinforcement learning and differential geometry
-- 💞️ I’m looking to collaborate on deep learning or NLP projects!
+- 💞️ I’m looking to collaborate on deep learning, NLP, or reinforcement learning projects
 - 📫 How to reach me: alexandra.rotondo@ucdenver.edu

 <!---